vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 There are more types available, existing one will have predefined icons, translations and behaviours (i.e. `getOperationAmountNumber()` in [src/operation.js](https://github.com/Ledger-Coin-Integration-team/ledger-live-common/blob/master/src/operation.js)).

-_MyCoin_ could have also specific operation types, if you need to add a type that is not yet implemented, add them in `src/types/operation.js`.
+<i>MyCoin</i> could have also specific operation types, if you need to add a type that is not yet implemented, add them in `src/types/operation.js`.
 You will later need to implement some specific code for the Ledger Live Desktop and Mobile to display them correctly.

 #### Transaction